aws-samples/amazon-personalize-samples/core_use_cases/user_personalization/README.md

 This [personalize_coldstart_demo.ipynb](personalize_hrnn_coldstart_example.ipynb) shows how we may personalize item 'cold-start' by exploring only in the same movie genres that the user would be interested in.
 The steps are:

+### License Summary

+This sample code is made available under a modified MIT license.
+See the LICENSE file.